lukejacksonn/es-react/README.md

 - `es-react/react-dom.js`: Exports all of `ReactDOM` plus a default export (but not `react-dom/server`)
 - `es-react/react-is.js`: Exports all of `ReactIs` plus a default export
 - `es-react/prop-types.js`: Exports all of `PropTypes` plus a default export
+- `es-react/react-dom-server.js`: Exports all of `ReactDOMServerBrowser` plus a default export

 All development-versions of these packages are also available under `es-react/dev/`.